MIDS-scaling-up/v2/week03/hw/README.md

 apt-get update

-# apt-get install docker-ce
 # Dima validated on 01/13/19 that this below is still required; sigh
-apt-get install docker-ce=5:18.09.0~3-0~ubuntu-xenial
+# apt-get install docker-ce=5:18.09.0~3-0~ubuntu-xenial
+# As of 2/24/19 this works now
+apt-get install docker-ce

 # verify